shakes76/PatternAnalysis-2024/recognition/ADNI_46966159/README.md

 ### Diffusion process
-The diffusion process or forward process is a Markov chain that adds noise to the data[^1].
+The diffusion process or forward process is a Markov chain that adds noise to the data.
 The noise is samples from a Gaussian distribution.
 The Markov chain is a stochastic process that only depends on probability and the last state.
 The transition from noise states at some time $`t`$ can be expressed as
 ```math